MingjieJian/SME/docs/usage/sme_struct.md

     The uncertainties of the observed spectrum.
 If None will use uncertainty 1 for all points.
 :mask:
-    The bad pixel mask for the observation.
-Only the good pixels will contribute to the fit, but the synthetic spectrum will still be calculated
+    The pixel mask for the observation, with defination of 0 as bad pixel, 1 as line pixel, 2 as continuum pixel, and 4 as vrad pixel.
+The masks are additive, i.e., you can set mask value to 5 for line and vrad pixel.
+Only the good pixels will contribute to the fit, but the synthetic spectrum will still be calculated.
+    Note that ``dtype`` of ``sme.mask`` must be int.
 :synth: The synthetic spectrum

 :wran: